brian-j-smith/Mamba.jl/doc/mcmc/dependent.rst

 .. function:: link(d::MCMCDependent, x)

 	Apply a node-specific link transformation.
-In this method, the link function is defined to be the identity function.
-The method function may be redefined for subtypes of ``MCMCDependent`` to implement other link functions.
+In this method, the link transformation is defined to be the identity function.
+This method function may be redefined for subtypes of ``MCMCDependent`` to implement different link transformations.

 	**Arguments**

-		* ``d`` : a node on which a ``link`` transformation method is defined.
+		* ``d`` : a node on which a ``link()`` transformation method is defined.
 		* ``x`` : an object to which to apply the link transformation.

 	**Value**